Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Numerical Methodology

 \subsection{Photon splitting and merging}

-The instantaneous representation of the MCRT radiation field is the result of non-trivial sourcing and transport.
-In addition, photons persist across time-steps, which can lead to dense accumulations of packets in regions of $(\bmath{r}, \bmath{n}, \nu)$ phase space.
+The instantaneous representation of the MCRT radiation field is the result of nontrivial sourcing and transport.
+In addition, photons persist across time steps, which can lead to dense accumulations of packets in regions of $(\bmath{r}, \bmath{n}, \nu)$ phase space.
 We therefore implement photon splitting and merging.
-Specifically, at the beginning of each time-step we split statistically overweight packets, e.g. down to a few standard deviations above the mean, $\varepsilon_k \gtrsim \langle \varepsilon \rangle + f_\text{split} \langle \langle \varepsilon^2 \rangle - \langle \varepsilon \rangle^2 \rangle^{1/2}$.
+Specifically, at the beginning of each time step we split statistically overweight packets, e.g. down to a few standard deviations above the mean, $\varepsilon_k \gtrsim \langle \varepsilon \rangle + f_\text{split} \langle \langle \varepsilon^2 \rangle - \langle \varepsilon \rangle^2 \rangle^{1/2}$.
 This simple prescription efficiently regulates the distribution of packet weights during transport calculations to reduce unnecessary variance.
 We note that in scattering media redundant photons quickly disperse to better sample alternative trajectories.
-In the future, particular applications may require additional splitting criteria to increase the signal-to-noise in optically-thin regions or at large distances from the last scattering or emission event \citep[e.g. similar to][]{Harries2015}.
+In the future, particular applications may require additional splitting criteria to increase the signal-to-noise in optically thin regions or at large distances from the last scattering or emission event \citep[e.g. similar to][]{Harries2015}.

+We also implement optional photon merging schemes to combine underweight photons, remove redundant information, or reduce the total number of photons in the simulation.
+As packets are already assigned to gas cells, at the end of each time step we perform a linear sort to count and identify merger candidates as groups of packets sharing a common host cell.
+This has the advantage of being computationally efficient and ensuring that the merged packets remain within the convex hull of the Voronoi cells.
+We currently consider all photons in the same cell as merger candidates, but one might include additional criteria such as the photon weight in the merge condition.